 During the second quarter of 2020, mobile devices generated 51.53% of all website traffic worldwide.
 With mobile usability becoming increasingly important, Google launched their mobile-friendly website test tool back in 2014.

-During 2021, Google upgraded its mobile-friendly tool, offering users the ability to test code as well as live URLs.
+During 2021, Google upgraded its mobile-friendly tool, offering users the ability to test code as well as live URLs in the same way that the Googlebot would.
 This was great news for developers as it provided an opportunity to make sure their websites are mobile-friendly before they go live.
 Additionally, if a website fails the test, the code can be edited, and your site can be continuously re-tested until it’s given the green light.

 How do I test my web pages for mobile friendliness?